php-translation/documentation/symfony/index.rst

 ==========================

 The Symfony bundle is filled with cool features that will ease your translation workflow.
-You probanly do not want **all features** enabled, just choose the ones you like.
-Some features requires you to install extra packages, but that is explained ine the documentation for each feature.
+You probably do not want **all features** enabled, just choose the ones you like.
+Some features requires you to install extra packages, but that is explained in the documentation for each feature.

 Features
 --------